 2. Do your research

 Being prepared is the best way to reduce anxiety levels.
-Allow yourself plenty of time to research the facts and make note of reputable resources so that you can direct your audience to them should they ask a question you do not know the answer to.
+Allow yourself plenty of time to research the facts and make a note of reputable resources so that you can direct your audience to them should they ask a question you are unable to answer.

 3. Save, save and save again

 Always save your work in more than one location.
 It is still good practice to email yourself the documents should anything go awry, that way you will always have a copy of your work.